 The goal of calibration is to determine the systematic and random error generated by the instruments themselves in as much detail as possible.
 At a minimum, a bound ("e") should be found such that the reported value is in the range (true value - e) to (true value + e) at least 95 percent of the time.
 We call "e" the calibration error for the measurements.
-It represents the degree to which the values produced by the measurement instrument are repeatable; that is, how closely an actual delay of 30 ms is reported as 30 ms. {Comment: 95 percent was chosen because (1) some confidence level is desirable to be able to remove outliers, which will be found in measuring any physical property; (2) a particular confidence level should be specified so that the results of independent implementations can be compared; and (3) even with a prototype user-level implementation, 95% was loose enough to exclude outliers.}
+It represents the degree to which the values produced by the measurement instrument are repeatable; that is, how closely an actual delay of 30 ms is reported as 30 ms. {Comment: 95 percent was chosen because (1) some confidence level is desirable to be able to remove outliers, which will be found in measuring any physical property; and (2) a particular confidence level should be specified so that the results of independent implementations can be compared.}